tim-minter/watson-assistant-app-connect/README.md

 This is a write up of a real project I completed and, as an example, I was able to add a ServiceNow problem creation conversation to my Watson Assistant in less than 15 minutes (including the creation of the ServiceNow sandbox from https://developer.servicenow.com).

 IBM App Connect allows you to "connect anything to anything" and build workflows to "do anything" between those connections.
 We are talking workflow/business logic and transformations basically.
-This really could be anything from turning an email into a problem ticket to recording the mileage of a fleet of connected vehichles and figuring out which miles should be expenses and then handling the exprense process, to performing automated insurance claims based on images sent by the customer etc etc.
+This really could be anything from turning an email into a problem ticket to recording the mileage of a fleet of connected vehicles and figuring out which miles should be expenses and then handling the expense process, to performing automated insurance claims based on images sent by the customer etc etc.

-This solution uses an IBM App Connect API flow that exposes an API which acts as a router for incomming calls from Watson Assistant.
+This solution uses an IBM App Connect API flow that exposes an API which acts as a router for incoming calls from Watson Assistant.
 Watson Assistant has a powerful Webhook feature but is limited in that only one web hook can be configured per assistant skill.
 It's entirely possible to have a number of skills within a Watson Assistant but even within a single skill you may want to be able to call a number of integrations, so a router API makes sense.

-# Achitecture
+# Architecture

 ![Image of Architecture](/images/Architecture.png)